 Summary

-The impacts of climate change are already being felt and will only worsen, with direct ramifications on natural systems throughout the United States.
-These impacts will then affect the ability of those natural systems—forests, grasslands, wetlands, and soils—to store carbon and mitigate climate change.
+The impacts of climate change are already being felt and will only worsen, with direct ramifications for natural systems throughout the United States.
+These impacts will then affect—to a greater or lesser degree—the ability of those natural systems—forests, grasslands, wetlands, and soils—to store carbon and mitigate climate change.

-While developing NCS policies, risks should be considered for several climate change perils: drought, precipitation extremes, flooding, hurricanes, heat stress, invasive species, and wildfire.
+While developing NCS policies, risks should be considered for the range of potential climate change perils: drought, precipitation extremes, flooding, hurricanes, heat stress, invasive species, and wildfire.
 These hazards were identified as the prevalent risks in the United States out to mid-century—a timeframe that is relevant for both mitigation efforts and near-term policymaking.
-This information should be understood and internalized by policymakers to avoid implementing or investing in NCS that will not remain viable after 20 or 30 years, though some activities like reducing forest degradation could help guard against future hazards.
-For example, climate risk modeling could help avoid incentives for reforestation in areas that will become more prone to drought in coming decades.
+This information should be understood and internalized by policymakers to avoid implementing or investing in NCS that will not remain viable long-term, though some activities like reducing deforestation and forest degradation could help guard against future hazards.
+For example, climate risk modeling could help identify areas that will become more prone to drought—and thus, unsuitable for certain NCS—in coming decades.

 Changing climate conditions will also shift ecological zones.
-For example, climate change is projected to alter the distribution of tree species as a result of environmental changes that will affect growth, mortality, reproduction, disturbances, and biotic interactions (Rogers et al. 2016).
+For example, climate change is projected to alter the distribution of tree species as a result of environmental changes that will affect growth, mortality, reproduction, disturbances, and biotic interactions (Rogers et al. 2017).
 A region that currently sustains certain tree species could become inhospitable, or overrun by invasive species that outcompete native species, or could become warm enough for migrating pests.
-These projected changes will affect the net greenhouse gas balance of ecosystems in the future and could result in less net emissions reductions than expected.
+These projected changes will affect the net greenhouse gas balance of ecosystems in the future and could result in less net emissions reductions from a given NCS than expected.

 How the principle may be applied to specific climate risks—drought and wildfire